nicknguyen0201/sp25-cse110-lab3/standup.md

 - I planned a card game that contains 3 cards, which are rock, paper, and scissors.
 ## What will I work on today?

--Create the deck
+- Create the deck
 ## What is blocking me?

--I don't understand JavaScript
+- I don't understand JavaScript
 ## Feedback from teammates:
 | Teammate       | Feedback                         |
 | -------------- | -------------------------------- |